-Unlike C51, which uses KL divergence, our method operates on unbounded supports where KL is ill-suited.
+Unlike C51, which uses KL divergence, our method operates on adaptable supports where KL is ill-suited.
 KL fails when predicted and target distributions do not overlap—common early in training—and lacks translation sensitivity, making it ineffective for disjoint supports.
 While the Bellman operator is a contraction under the maximal form of the Wasserstein metric \citep{bellemare2017distributional}, this metric is hard to optimize with stochastic gradients.
 Quantile regression \citep{dabney2017distributional} addresses this for the 1-Wasserstein case but requires learning quantile values, incompatible with our full-PDF approach.
-Instead, we use the Cramèr distance, which is translation-sensitive, invariant to mass-preserving transforms while providing unbiased sample gradients—making it ideal for our setting \citep{bellemare2017cramer}.
+Instead, we use the Cramér distance, which is translation-sensitive, invariant to mass-preserving transforms while providing unbiased sample gradients—making it ideal for our setting \citep{bellemare2017cramer}.
 Definitions and key properties are recalled in the appendix.

-Given two CDFs of denoted as $P(x)$ and $Q(x)$, the Cramèr distance is defined as follows:
+Recall that for two distributions with CDFs $F(x)$ and $G(x)$, the squared Cramér distance is:

-Computing the Cramèr distance necessitates the CDFs of the predicted and target distributions which are not available.
-While using the available PDFs of the predicted and target distributions it is possible to compute the CDFs and compute the exact Cramèr distance, the involved sorting operation on returns generates computational overhead and becomes tricky or ill-defined in higher dimensions, because multivariate CDFs are not straightforward, and ordering does not generalize well.
+Computing the Cramér distance necessitates the CDFs of the predicted and target distributions which are not available.
+While using the available PDFs of the predicted and target distributions, it is possible to compute the CDFs then the exact Cramér distance; however the involved sorting operation on returns generates overhead and becomes tricky or ill-defined in higher dimensions, because multivariate CDFs are not straightforward, and ordering does not generalize well.

-We propose a surrogate for the Cramèr distance that can be directly computed using the PDFs of the distributions based on a Taylor expansion of the CDFs difference:
+We propose a surrogate for the Cramér distance that is computed over the support of the distributions.
+Crucially, to preserve the contraction property of the Bellman operator, our loss is defined over probability masses rather than raw densities.
+We propose the following geometry-aware loss:

+where $w_i$ and $v_i$ represent the discrete probability masses of the predicted and target distributions at support point $y_i$, respectively.
+This distinction is critical for theoretical convergence: when the return scale changes (e.g., by the discount factor $\gamma$), the support density scales inversely ($\propto 1/\gamma$) while the interval width scales proportionally ($\propto \gamma$).
+Consequently, the probability mass $w_i$ remains invariant.